Introduction to Configuring ADF Faces

 Part of a JSF application's configuration is determined by

-the contents of its Java EE application deployment descriptor, web.xml
+the contents of its Java EE application deployment descriptor, web.xml.

-file, which is located
+The web.xml file, which is located

-directory, defines everything about your application
+in the /WEB-INF directory, defines everything about your application

 that a server needs to know (except the root context path, which is